MicrosoftDocs/architecture-center/docs/example-scenario/apps/telehealth-system-content.md

-wThis article explains how to build a [telehealth system](https://en.wikipedia.org/wiki/Telehealth) using Azure cloud services.
+This article explains how to build a [telehealth system](https://en.wikipedia.org/wiki/Telehealth) using Azure cloud services.

 ## Architecture